Backgrounder on NRC Response to Lessons Learned from Fukushima

 NRC’s Long-Term Response

-a formal task force of senior NRC experts to examine information from the accident.
+In April 2011, the Commission named a formal task force of senior NRC experts to examine information from the accident.
 The task force then reviewed NRC regulations to determine whether any actions were needed to ensure the safety of U.S. nuclear power plants.
 The task force's July 2011 report concluded U.S. reactors can continue operating safely while the NRC considers enhancements to existing safety and emergency preparedness requirements.
 The task force recommended a dozen broad enhancement areas for the Commission to consider.
-Later in 2011 the Commission approved staff proposals for prioritizing the specific actions suggested by the task force, as well as six additional topics related to the events at Fukushima.
+Later in 2011, the Commission approved staff proposals for prioritizing the specific actions suggested by the task force, as well as six additional topics related to the events at Fukushima.

 The agency issued three Orders in March 2012, requiring U.S. reactors to: